vb64/docker.gae.python.sdk/README.md

-# docker.gae.python.sdk
+# Docker image for Google App Engine python projects local unit testing

-Docker image for Python Google App Engine projects local unit testing with bitbucket pipelines
+This docker primary developed for bitbucket pipelines feature.
+It can run autotests on each code commit.